Over 43% of hiring managers specifically look for organizational skills when reviewing the resume skills of job candidates.

 For example, if you want to highlight your web developer skills, you might talk about how your organizational skills helped you lead a team to success on a previous project.

-Just like on your resume, you should always try to use specific examples and numbers to back up your claims about your organizational skills.
+As on your resume, use specific examples and numbers.
+They should back up your claims about your organizational skills.

-If you helped your previous company save money by streamlining its inventory process, use numbers to show just how much money you saved the company.
+If you helped your last company save money by streamlining its inventory process, use numbers to show the savings.

-If you used your organizational skills to launch a successful event, describe how you managed the budget and timeline to ensure that everything went off without a hitch.
+If you used your skills to launch a successful event, describe how you managed the budget and timeline to made sure everything worked perfectly.

-Not only do concrete examples and data make your argument more convincing, but they also give the interviewer something to remember you by.
+Concrete examples and data make your argument more convincing.
+They also give the interviewer something to remember you by.

-Remember, being specific – both on your resume and in an interview – helps create a more vivid picture of who you are and what you’re capable of doing.
+Remember, being specific – both on your resume and in an interview – helps create a more vivid picture of who you are, what you’re capable of doing, and identifiying the areas of expertise listed on your resume.

 How to develop organizational skills